netdata/netdata/registry/README.md

 # netdata registry

-Netdata registry implemented the `my-netdata` menu on netdata dashboards.
+Netdata registry implements the `my-netdata` menu on netdata dashboards.
-It lists the netdata servers you have visited.
+The `my-netdata` menu lists the netdata servers you have visited.

 ## Why?